Welcome to today's edition of the Rush 24-7 podcast.

 They have to create carbon to save carbon.

-This is so typical of these these proponents.
+This is so typical of these proponents.

 They don't reduce the amount they pollute.

-Uh, they became the latest music industry stars.
+They became the latest music industry stars.

 They're not the only ones, by the way, to question whether the performers taking part in this whole thing are suitable climate change activists.

-Uh this group is not on the bill, by the way.
+This group is not on the bill, by the way.

-The Arctic monkeys are not going to be on the bill at any of Al Gore's concerts.
+The Arctic Monkeys are not going to be on the bill at any of Al Gore's concerts.

 And he's exactly right.